 Note: Photographs will be taken at all events and may be published.

-We will raffle off a Bond Arms, Texas Defender, .45/.410, 3″ Barrel, 20 ounces, Rosewood Grips, 2 shot.
-[Download Tickets.]
-This raffle will be drawn at the board meeting on Sunday, March 31, 2019.
+We will raffle off a Charter Arms “Police Undercover”, .38 special, 6 shot, 20 ounces, and Stainless Steel, with a standard grip and 2.2″ barrel.
+[Download tickets.]
+This raffle will be drawn at the beginning of the board meeting on Sunday, March 29, 2020.
 You need not be present to win.

 During the conference, the conference attendees will also have the opportunity to participate in additional gun raffles.
 These raffle drawings will take place at various times during the conference.